Searching ...

 Art and Culture

-While it doesn’t have much to offer in the art department, the Outer Banks is known for its mouth-watering, locally caught seafood combined with classic North Carolina flavors.
-Its many islands feature various locally-owned bars, restaurants, taverns, and bars.
-With so many options to choose from, you might just drown in all the food it has to offer.
+What the Outer Banks is really known for is the mouth-watering, locally caught seafood combined with classic North Carolina flavors.
+Its many islands serve it in locally-owned bars, restaurants, taverns, and bars.
+With so many options to choose from, you might drown in all the delicious food.

-- Fish Heads Bar and Grill: This waterfront pub and tiki bar are located in Nags Head, where its fishing pier offers locally caught favorites and live music.
+• Fish Heads Bar and Grill: This waterfront pub and tiki bar is in Nags Head.
+Its fishing pier offers locally caught favorites and live music.

-- Sundogs: Featuring karaoke and live music, this raw grill and bar in Corolla serve up classics such as nachos with crab dip.
+• Sundogs: This raw grill and bar in Corolla pairs classics such as nachos with crab dip with lively karaoke and live music.

-- Black Pelican: Serving lunch and dinner daily, this restaurant offers beautiful ocean views along with seafood, steaks, pizza, and vegetarian-friendly dishes.
+• Black Pelican: Serving lunch and dinner daily, this restaurant charms with beautiful ocean views along with seafood, steaks, pizza, and vegetarian-friendly dishes.

 Sports and Sports Teams

-The Outer Banks Sporting Events organizes various competitions and sporting events, with the mission to promote healthy lifestyles, as well as provide financial resources for education and relief needs.
-Because of the area’s beauty, running events have become quite popular, and water sports are also a big deal to the locals.
-Various sporting events in the Outer Banks area include:
+The Outer Banks Sporting Events organizes various competitions and sporting events.
+It’s on a mission to promote healthy lifestyles and provide financial resources for education and relief needs.
+Because of the area’s beauty, running events have become quite popular.
+Water sports are also a big deal to the locals.
+Various sporting events in the Outer Banks include:

-- The Annual Running of the Leprechauns: The 10K route includes portions of gravel trail, and is a loop, while the 5K route is all on road and uses an out-and-back course.
+• The Annual Running of the Leprechauns: The 10K route includes portions of gravel trail and is a loop.
+The 5K route is all on the road and uses an out-and-back course.
 If you finish, you might get lucky!
-Finishers get a medal while shirts are given to everyone.
+Finishers get a medal, while shirts are given to everyone.

-- Outer Banks Triathlon: This grueling swim-bike-run marathon starts with a swim through the Croatan Sound on Roanoke Island.
-It consists of two days of multi-sport racing which includes three distances, along with aquabike options.
+• Outer Banks Triathlon: This grueling swim-bike-run marathon starts with a swim through Croatan Sound on Roanoke Island.
+Two days of multi-sport racing over three distances, including aquabike options.

-- 8K, 5K, & Fun Run: These races take place on Saturdays and involve an out-and-back course, starting at the First Flight High School track in Kill Devil Hills.
+• 8K, 5K, & Fun Run: These races occur on Saturdays and involve an out-and-back course, starting at the First Flight High School track in Kill Devil Hills.
 Kids and adults can also enjoy participating in the one-mile Fun Run.

 Real Estate

-Outer Banks is one of the fastest-growing real estates in the country, which means that houses tend to sell quickly.
-While the prices are quite high, it is still cheaper to live here compared to places like the Florida Keys, so if you want a piece of your own paradise, get in the game quickly.
+While the housing prices are quite high in the Outer Banks, it is still cheaper to live here compared to other island destinations like the Florida Keys.
+If you want a piece of your paradise, get in the game quickly.
 Here are just a few market trends that you should know:

 Increasing Sales

-The real estate market in the Outer Banks has been steadily increasing over the past few years and hasn’t shown any signs of slowing down since 2018.
-Based on the annual report from Outer Banks Realty Group, a total of 1,700 houses were sold with an average price of $346,000 in 2018.
+The real estate market in the Outer Banks has been steadily increasing over the past few years.
 Between the beautiful lighthouses and the fine sand of the beaches, the alluring features of the Outer Banks will only continue to bring in more people every year.
+Closed sales were up in Q2 2024.

 Rising Prices